-The Hong Kong economy weakened notably in 2022 after visible growth in 2021.
-The economic activities of Hong Kong were first dampened by the fifth wave of the local epidemic and subsequently by the deteriorated external environment and tightened financial conditions.
-The real GDP of Hong Kong contracted by 3.5% in 2022.
 The Hong Kong economy staged a recovery in 2023 in the aftermath of the pandemic.
 Economic activities revived following the removal of anti-epidemic measures and resumption of normal travel, though the challenging external environment amid heightened geopolitical tensions and tightened financial conditions constrained the pace of recovery.
-The real GDP resumed growth of 3.2% in 2023.
-In the first quarter of 2024, the Hong Kong economy recorded a real GDP growth of 2.7% on a year-on-year basis, led by the continuous notable growth of exports of services due to a further increase of inbound tourism.
-Hong Kong's near-term economic outlook remains challenging, hinging upon a number of uncertainties and risks, including those stemming from the US policy rate path, the prospects for global economic growth and heightened geopolitical tensions.
+Following the resumption of growth of 3.2% in 2023, the real GDP of Hong Kong recorded an increase of 2.5% in 2024, mainly supported by the external sector - export of goods reverted to growth and export of services continued to increase - as well as further expansion in investment expenditure.
+In the first quarter of 2025, the Hong Kong economy reported to grow by 3.1% year-on-year, mainly supported by visible increases in export of goods and services, as well as resumption of moderate growth in overall investment expenditure.
+Hong Kong's near-term economic outlook remains challenging, hinging upon a number of risks and uncertainties, in particular global trade tensions which may dampen international trade flows and investment sentiment, and also the U.S. Federal Reserve's interest rate policies.